lelandjansen/ScaleBook/README.md

 ## Attributions
-While this project was designed and coded independently, it would not have been possible without the numerous online resources available to me.
-I would like to thank those people on the Internet who have shared their knowledge to make projects like these possible.
+Although this project was designed and coded independently, it was made possible by the numerous online resources available to me.
+I would like to thank those who shared their knowledge and expertise to make projects like these possible.